jmcoleman/clicky/README.md

 ## Deployment

-The project is deployed to Github pages at TBD
+The project is deployed to Github pages at https://jmcoleman.github.io/clicky

 ## Built With